cisco/mindmeld/source/userguide/deep_neural_nets.rst

 :wiki_api:`Long short-term memory networks (LSTM) <Long_short-term_memory>` based text classifiers utilize recurrent feedback connections to be able to learn temporal dependencies in sequential data.
 When coupled with :wiki_api:`Convolutional neural networks (CNN) <Convolutional_neural_network#Natural_language_processing>` for extracting character-level features from input text, the overall architecture can better model the textual data as well as it is more robust to variations in the spellings.

-Using the input text, the first layer of an LSTM classifier embeds these textual sequences into low-dimensional vectors using an embedding lookup table.
+Using a sequence of textual tokens extracted from the input text, the first layer of this classifier type embeds those sequences into low-dimensional vectors using an embedding lookup table.
 This is then concatenated with the outputs of each word's convolutions at the character-level using kernels of different lengths to capture different patterns.
+These convolutions are similar to those of :ref:`CNN classifier type <dnns_sequence_classification_models_cnn>` except they are applied for each word in the input text separately to obtain one representation for each word.

+The subsequent layer applies LSTM over the sequence of concatenated word vectors.
 An LSTM's ability to maintain temporal information is generally dependent on its *hidden* dimension.
-Using the input text, the first layer of an LSTM classifier embeds these textual sequences into low-dimensional vectors using an embedding lookup table.
 The LSTM processes the text from left-to-right or in the case of a bi-directional LSTM (bi-LSTM), it can process the text both ways, from left-to-right and right-to-left.
 This yields an output sequence of one vector per token of the input text.
-Optionally, these LSTMs can then be stacked, with the output of one serving as the input to another.
+Optionally, several LSTMs can then be stacked, with the output of one serving as the input to another.

 The  ``'cnn-lstm'`` classifier type pools the vectors of all tokens corresponding to words that have been assigned an entity tag so as to obtain a single vector per word in an input text.
-This is unlike sequence classification models, where all tokens of all words are pooled together, and then passed through a classification layer.
+This vector is analogous to an ``'embedder'`` classifier's output, which is then passed through a classification layer.
 Dropout layers are used as regularizers to avoid over-fitting, which is a more common phenomenon when working with small sized datasets.

 The following are the different optional params that are configurable with the ``'lstm'`` classifier type.